murielsilveira/git-sync/readme.md

 - [x] Execute a shell command on that directory.
 - [x] Sync one directory at a time.
 - [ ] Add path support.
+- [ ] Don't try to pull when the repo is not in a clean state.
 - [ ] Create a CLI.
 - [ ] Release it with https://goreleaser.com/.
 - [ ] Use some Go concurrecy shenanigans to speed up the process.
 - [ ] Refine API.
 - [ ] Use git remote instead of .git folder.
+- [ ] Add flag for pulling or not?
+- [ ] Add flat for remote?

 ### Features